redhat-best-practices-for-k8s/test-network-function/CATALOG.md

 Property|Description
 ---|---
 Version|v1.0.0
-Description|http://test-network-function.com/testcases/lifecycle/pod-high-availability ensures that CNF Pods specify podAntiAffinity rules and replica value is set more than 1.
+Description|http://test-network-function.com/testcases/lifecycle/pod-high-availability ensures that CNF Pods specify podAntiAffinity rules and replica value is set to more than 1.
 Result Type|informative
-Suggested Remediation|In high availability cases, Pod podAntiAffinity rule should be specified for pod scheduling and pod replica value is set more than 1 .
+Suggested Remediation|In high availability cases, Pod podAntiAffinity rule should be specified for pod scheduling and pod replica value is set to more than 1 .
 ### http://test-network-function.com/testcases/lifecycle/pod-owner-type

 Property|Description